 Veterans Affairs Central California Health Care Center (VACCHCS)

 VACCHCS is one of main training sites and has been an important partner of the UCSF Fresno Medical Education Program since 1975.
 Gastroenterology fellows spend several rotations at the Fresno VA Medical Center throughout their training.

 UCSF Medical Center (San Francisco)

-Cardiology fellows have a mandatory rotation in Cardiac Transplantation and Cardiac MRI at UCSF Medical Center in San Francisco, consistently named as one of the top 10 hospitals in the nation.
-During this rotation fellows stay at the “Fresno House,” a furnished apartment near the San Francisco campus rented for the housestaff by the Medical Education Program.
+GI/hepatology fellows have two mandatory rotations in Liver Transplantation at UCSF Medical Center in San Francisco, consistently named as one of the top 10 hospitals in the nation.
+During this rotation fellows stay at the “Fresno House,” a furnished apartment near the San Francisco campus rented for the housestaff by the Medical Education Program..